 local seo

-What an SEO Specialist Actually Does to Boost Your Website Traffic
+What an SEO Specialist Actually Does (and How to Hire One)

-Over 90% of online experiences begin with a search engine.
-An SEO specialist’s job is to make sure your business shows up when your potential customers are doing that searching — and turns those clicks into leads and revenue.
+Over 90% of online experiences start with a search engine.
+An SEO specialist makes sure your business shows up when potential customers are searching — and that those clicks turn into leads and revenue.

 On-page optimization

-Everything that happens on your actual website: keyword targeting within content, title tags, meta descriptions, header structure, internal linking, image optimization.
-This makes your pages relevant and readable to both humans and search engine crawlers.
+Everything on your actual website: keyword targeting in content, title tags, meta descriptions, header structure, internal linking, image optimization.
+This makes pages relevant and readable to both humans and search crawlers.

 Off-page optimization

-Building your website’s authority through external signals — primarily backlinks from other sites.
-When a reputable site links to yours, it’s a signal to Google that your content is worth ranking.
-Quality matters far more than quantity here.
+Building authority through external signals — primarily backlinks from other sites.
+When a credible site links to yours, it signals to Google that your content deserves ranking.
+Quality matters infinitely more than quantity.

 Technical SEO

-The infrastructure layer: site speed, mobile responsiveness, secure connections (HTTPS), proper crawl configuration, XML sitemaps, structured data markup.
-If Google can’t efficiently access and understand your site, everything else you do is limited.
+The infrastructure layer: site speed, mobile responsiveness, secure connections, proper crawl configuration, XML sitemaps, structured data.
+If Google can’t efficiently access and understand your site, everything else is limited.

-Keyword research — Finding the specific terms your potential customers are actually searching for, assessing difficulty and commercial intent, and building a targeting strategy around those findings.
+Keyword research — Finding the specific terms your customers actually search for, assessing difficulty and commercial intent, building a targeting strategy around real data.

-Website audits — Systematically identifying what’s broken, what’s missing, and what’s underperforming.
-A good audit is the foundation of any serious SEO engagement.
+Website audits — Systematically identifying what’s broken, what’s missing, what’s underperforming.
+A solid audit is the foundation of any serious engagement.

-Content development — Creating or guiding the creation of content that matches search intent, earns rankings, and converts visitors into customers.
-Writing for algorithms alone doesn’t work anymore; the best-ranking content is genuinely useful.
+Content development — Creating or guiding content that matches search intent, earns rankings, and converts visitors.
+Writing for algorithms alone hasn’t worked in years.
+The best-ranking content is genuinely useful.

-Link building — Developing relationships with other websites, creating content worth linking to, and doing the outreach necessary to earn quality backlinks.
-This is one of the more time-intensive parts of the work.
+Link building — Developing relationships with other sites, creating content worth linking to, doing the outreach to earn quality backlinks.
+Time-intensive but essential.

 Analytics and reporting — Turning data into decisions.
 Which pages are gaining ground?
 Which are losing it?
-What’s converting and what’s not?
-Good specialists track KPIs that connect to business outcomes.
+What’s converting?
+Good specialists track metrics that connect to business outcomes, not vanity numbers.

 What Real Results Look Like

-An e-commerce client achieved a 50% increase in website traffic within three months by targeting specific product-category keywords that were getting search volume but had relatively low competition.
-The work included optimizing product pages, building a content strategy around buyer questions, and earning a handful of quality links from industry publications.
+An e-commerce client saw significant traffic increases within a few months by targeting product-category keywords with search volume but manageable competition.
+The work: optimized product pages, content strategy around buyer questions, a handful of quality links from industry publications.

-A local service business doubled its website traffic and improved local pack rankings by fully optimizing its Google Business Profile, building consistent citations across local directories, and publishing location-specific content.
-The investment was modest; the results were not.
+A local service business doubled website traffic and improved local pack rankings by fully optimizing its Google Business Profile, building consistent citations across directories, and publishing location-specific content.
+Modest investment, substantial results.

 How to Find a Good SEO Specialist

-Check their methodology — Can they explain what they’ll do and why it should work for your specific situation?
-Vague answers are a red flag.
+Check their methodology — Can they explain what they’ll do and why it should work for your situation?
+Vague answers are red flags.

-Assess communication — You’ll be working with this person regularly.
-They should be able to explain technical concepts in plain language and be proactive about reporting progress.
+Assess communication — You’ll work with this person regularly.
+They should explain technical concepts in plain language and proactively report progress.

 Avoid guaranteed results — No one controls Google’s algorithm.
-Specialists who guarantee specific rankings are either misinformed or dishonest.
+Anyone guaranteeing specific rankings is misinformed or dishonest.

 Red Flags

-The field keeps evolving.
-AI content has flooded the internet with mediocre material, making genuinely expertise-driven content more valuable than ever.
+SEO keeps changing.
+AI has flooded the internet with mediocre content, making genuinely expertise-driven material more valuable than ever.
 Voice search requires understanding conversational intent.
-Mobile-first indexing means mobile experience is a ranking factor, not just a user experience nice-to-have.
+Mobile-first indexing means mobile experience is a ranking factor, not a nice-to-have.

-Good SEO specialists stay current with these shifts and adapt their strategies accordingly.
-When interviewing candidates, ask how their approach has changed in the past 12 months.
-The answer tells you a lot.
+Good specialists stay current and adapt.
+When interviewing candidates, ask how their approach has changed in the past year.
+The answer tells you everything.

 Ready to grow your business?